monktastic/blog/pages/metaphysics/quantum-woo.md

 decoherence, the cat has a well-defined fate, even if we don't know what it is."
 But that is *not* what the theory predicts.
-It says that the cat does *not* have a well-defined fate, because we can *in principle* still do an interference experiment and demonstrate it, no matter how hard that is. *And this ought to be true even if your friend has already seen the result* (but crucially, *you* have not encountered the ever-expanding system).
+It says that the cat does *not* have a well-defined fate, because we can *in principle* still do an interference experiment and demonstrate it, *even though it's really really hard*.
+And this ought to be true even if your friend has already seen the result (but crucially, *you* have not encountered the ever-expanding system).

 And yet, once you see a dead cat, presumably you *are* entitled to say that the cat has a well-defined fate.
 So when did this fate come into being?